turbolytics/sql-flow/README.md

 ### Enriches

 Performs an enrichment.
-Output is 1:1 records with input, but each output record is enchanced with additional information.
+Output is 1:1 records with input, but each output record is enhanced with additional information.

 ```
 python3 cmd/publish-test-data.py --num-messages=1000000 --topic="topic-enrich"